Online Course FAQ

 How does the online content of Teaching Yoga to Athletes differ from the in-person content?

 It depends where the content is offered.
-The Kripalu training is a slightly condensed version of the online course.
-We have four three-hour sessions and six two-hour sessions there; in the five-day intensive I lead in Carrboro, there are five days, where we meet 10–5.
+The training offered at Kripalu and 1440 Multiversity is a slightly condensed version of the course offered in North Carolina and online.
+We have four three-hour sessions and six two-hour sessions at the retreat centers; in the five-day intensive I lead at my Carrboro studio, there are five days, where we meet 10–5.
 That gives us more time for group work, which in the online course is homework, and for discussion and practice.

 That said, the content is pretty similar.
-Tuition is lower at Kripalu, but the overall cost goes up when you add the room and board charges.
-And if you are interested in certification after attending the Kripalu course, you can buy the online certification component for $800, which would give you access, upon completing the homework, exam, and teaching video, to many more resource pages on working with various sports and injuries.
+Tuition is lower at the retreat centers, but the overall cost goes up when you add the room and board charges.
+And if you are interested in certification after attending the course anywhere or completing the content portion online, you can buy the online certification component for $800, which would give you access, upon completing the homework, exam, and teaching video, to many more resource pages on working with various sports and injuries.

 As you make your choice, consider how you learn best.
 Some students vastly prefer the live classroom setting, while others have logistical concerns that make online an appealing option.